-- Take the annual interest rate and convert the percentage figure to decimal by simply dividing it by 100.
+- Take the annual interest rate and convert the percentage figure to a decimal figure by simply dividing it by 100.
 For example, an interest rate of 2% divided by 100 is 0.02.

 - Use the decimal figure and multiply it by the number of years that the money is borrowed.
 For example, we can multiply 0.02 by 3 years and get 0.06.

 - Multiply that figure by the amount in the account to complete the calculation.
 Let’s say the principal amount borrowed is $5,000; multiplying the figure by 0.06 will give us $300.
-Thus, $300 is the interest income for the money lent in 3 years.
+Thus, $300 is the interest earned for the money lent for a period of 3 years.

 Interest income is one of the many sources of income for businesses and individuals.
 Simply putting some money in the bank is a good way to start earning interest, although the interest rate for a standard savings account is not very high.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: